Alyssa Carson: Media and social influence

+Carson self-published So, You Want to Be an Astronaut in 2018 and Ready for Liftoff: Becoming an Astronaut of the Mars Generation in 2022.
+She has written for The Independent.

+Carson has a popular Instagram account and a large Twitter (X) following.

+NASA and "astronaut in training" misinformation

 While frequently described by the media as an "astronaut in training", Carson is not affiliated with any national space program.
-NASA has publicly stated that the organization "has no official ties to Alyssa Carson", and separately that "although Ms. Carson uses ‘NASA' in her website name and Twitter and Instagram handles, we’re not affiliated at all."
+NASA has publicly stated that the organization "has no official ties to Alyssa Carson", and separately that "although Ms. Carson uses 'NASA' in her website name and Twitter and Instagram handles, we're not affiliated at all."
 In 2019 Newsweek corrected a headline that had implied that Carson's training was affiliated with NASA.
-Snopes.com also has dedicated a page to clarify such claims, which says: "Carson is not in training with—or being prepped by—NASA to become an astronaut, or to take part in the first human mission to Mars."
+Snopes also has dedicated a page to clarify such claims, which says: "Carson is not in training with—or being prepped by—NASA to become an astronaut, or to take part in the first human mission to Mars."